andrewacashner/hearingfaithms/chapters/chapter-3.md

 The half-line "uno a uno" forms a bracket with the other half-line "O qué canto," marking off this section of paired verses from the quatrain that follows, a *redondilla abrazada*.
-The line *Y a trechos* does not fit in this pattern, but it makes sense as a *linea de vuelta* in only Padilla's version, and it is absent from *Cantores*.
+The line *Y a trechos* does not fit in this pattern; but it makes sense as a *linea de vuelta* only in Padilla's version, and it is absent from *Cantores*.

 By contrast, the estribillo of *Cantores* begins with two lines with neither assonance nor rhyme, followed by a line that rhymes with nothing and can only